 Division of Debt

-The process of asset division must also include division of debt.
+The process of asset division must also include the division of debt.
 This is a three-step process that also affects the valuation of all other assets being divided.
 First, any debt prior to the marriage, or educational debt will stay with whichever party incurred it.
 Next, unsecured debts such as credit cards will typically be split down the middle.
 Lastly, debts that are secured by an asset such as a home or a car will be assessed against the valuation of those assets to determine the actual equitable value.
 This is the number that is used to determine whether the division of assets is equal or not during the property division process.

-In most cases both parties of the divorce proactively work towards reaching an agreement on the division of assets before their case goes before a judge.
+In most cases, both parties of the divorce proactively work towards reaching an agreement on the division of assets before their case goes before a judge.
 The use of a mediator or other legal professional to manage the conversation and offer constructive advice is often helpful in successfully settling the property division.
-This process is time consuming and can run down the clock to your court date if you aren’t able to come to an agreement, and when judges get involved in the division both parties typically lose out.
+This process is time-consuming and can run down the clock to your court date if you aren’t able to come to an agreement, and when judges get involved in the division both parties typically lose out.

-If you are unsure of how to proceed with the valuation and division of your marital assets, or you have questions about which assets fall under the marital umbrella, hiring a St. Paul divorce lawyer will get you the best results.
+If you are unsure of how to proceed with the valuation and division of your marital assets, or you have questions about which assets fall under the marital umbrella, hiring a Minneapolis divorce lawyer will get you the best results.
 Failure to properly assess your assets and debts can leave you with far less than you are hoping for.

 Division of assets is a primary concern in every divorce proceeding.
 It requires proactive research into the available assets and careful recording of how you intend to split properties and debts.
 The right divorce lawyer will help you get the money and personal possessions you deserve by structuring your divorce settlement.